 JMF: And the martyrdom of those you love.

-JMF: We do tend to think of everything from … as though we’re the center of the… not just of the universe but of the Christian universe as well.
+JMF: We tend to think of everything as though we’re the center of … not just of the universe but of the Christian universe as well.
 If there are missionaries, the mission should be going from us to these other places that don’t have the great insight and wisdom.
 We should be the teachers.
 It’s been such been an interesting phenomenon to see Asian missionaries come to the United States as though we need to hear the gospel here.
 We’re shocked by that.

 GF: As my Australian colleague would say, “Good on ya, mate.”